 A mortgage note is a legal document signed by the borrower at the closing, promising to repay your mortgage.
 Mortgage notes are contractual documents filed with the local government that state the agreed-upon terms of your loan and outline the property’s details used to secure the mortgage

-What is Stated in the Mortgage Note?
+What is Outlined in a Mortgage Note?